mholowko/GBA_Map/README.md

 # GBA_Map
-Map generator for Global Biofoundry Alliance
+Map generator for the Global Biofoundry Alliance.